 It’s no secret to those close to me that I’m completely crazy-for-coco-puffs in love with my 3 year-old Cavalier King Charles Spaniel, Sgt.
 Pepper.

 Other times Sarge proves be a furry little genius in his own right.
 He knows the names of all his toys, can recognize animals on a muted television screen, and seems to know when he is doing something naughty.
-His guilty look when he’s been caught red-pawed nomming the mulch on the restricted side of the house is truly a thing of pity!

 So along with other dog owners, I have wondered whether my fur child is the Albert Einstein of dogs or am I wearing the rose-colored glasses of parenthood?
 How does Sarge’s canine mind work?